One of my favorite vinaigrettes I find I make over and over again is this Maple Mustard Vinaigrette.

 For a typical vinaigrette, the standard ratio of oil to vinegar is 3:1, 3 parts oil to 1 part vinegar.
 Of course that’s just a guide, but it’s a very good starting point.

 My favorite oil to use is extra virgin olive oil.
 You could use whatever oil you prefer.
 As for the vinegar, adjust the amount to your liking.
 Some vinegars are stronger than others.
-For instance, I use a white balsamic vinegar in this vinaigrette which is a little lighter tasting and seems to be a little sweeter than regular balsamic.
+I use a white balsamic vinegar in this vinaigrette which is a little lighter tasting and seems to be a little sweeter than regular balsamic.
 I’ve also made this dressing with flavored speciality balsamic vinegars such as pomegranate, cranberry, etc. Depending on what other ingredients you add to the dressing (garlic, shallots, herbs, etc.) will also dictate if you want more or less vinegar.
 It’s all about getting the taste YOU like.
 So dip a piece of lettuce in the mixture as you’re preparing it and give it a taste.
 It’s easier to adjust the ingredients before you put it on a salad or vegetables!

 Oil and vinegar don’t really like to play well together for very long.
 They like to separate.
 Here’s where an emulsifying agent comes into play.
 Something like mustard works really well.
 Honey and maple syrup do too, even egg yolk or tomato paste.
 In this vinaigrette I’ve used both mustard and maple syrup and the oil and vinegar stays combined.